How To Join A Black Powder Shooting Club

 Clearly, this depends entirely on where you are, though there are few places in the British Isles that do not have an appropriate range within a reasonable distance.
 Most shooting clubs have at least one black powder range, or one black powder evening on which to shoot, and there are a number of dedicated black powder only clubs spread throughout the country.
 The best resource for this, in absence of knowing a current member, is the Shooting Club Directory, published online (link below).
 This is a fairly comprehensive directory of all shooting clubs in the UK, providing a brief summary of the facilities at each club.

-It is important to note that a number of smaller clubs will not appear in this list, however the keen shooter will quickly discover these by word of mouth if one exists in his area.
+It is important to note that a number of smaller clubs will not appear in this list, however the keen shooter will quickly discover these by word of mouth if one exists in their area.
 It is also worth considering what discipline you would like to shoot.
 Some clubs will cater for rifle and pistol only, some for shotgun, and some for all.
 It is advisable to give as many disciplines as possible a try, as even seasoned shooters will find black powder a different and interesting experience.

 How can I join a shooting club?